Parameterized Algorithms for Locally Minimal Defensive Alliance: Definitions and Preliminaries

-{\it Known Results:} The decision version for several types of alliances have been shown to be NP-complete.
-Carvajal et al. \cite{small} proved that deciding if a graph contains a strong defensive alliance of size at most $k$ is NP-hard.
-The defensive alliance problem is NP-complete even when restricted to split, chordal and bipartite graph \cite{Lindsay}.
-Bazgan et al. \cite{BAZGAN2019111} proved that deciding if a graph contains a locally minimal strong defensive alliance of size at least $k$ is NP-complete, even when restricted to bipartite graphs with average degree less than 3.6.
-Gaikwad and Maity showed that {\sc Locally Minimal Defensive Alliance} is fixed parameter tractable (FPT) when parametrized by neighbourhood diversity and it can be solved in polynomial time for graphs of bounded treewidth.
-They also proved that {\sc Exact Connected Locally Minimal Defensive Alliance} parameterized by treewidth is W[1]-hard and thus not FPT (unless FPT=W[1]).

-\section{On {\sc Locally Minimal Defensive Alliance Extension}}
+\subsection{On {\sc Locally Minimal Defensive Alliance Extension}}

-Algorithms working on combinatorial graph problems often try to look at local parts of the graph and then extend some part of the (final) solution that was found and fixed so far.
-For many maximisation problems, like {\sc Maximum Independent Set}, it is trivial to obtain a feasible solution that extends a given vertex set by some greedy strategy, or to know that no such extension exists.
-This is not true for {\sc Locally Minimal Defensive Alliance}, as we show next.
+We demonstrate that constructing even a XP algorithm for {\sc Locally Minimal Defensive Alliance} is not that straightforward.
+The brute-force approach to find a locally minimal defensive alliance of size at least $k$ is to consider all $\dbinom{n}{k}$ subsets of size $k$ and then check for each one if there exists a locally minimal defensive alliance containing it.
+We show that given an arbitrary set $S\subseteq V$, it is NP-complete to determine whether there exists a locally minimal defensive alliance containing $S$.
 Formally, we want to discuss the following problem:

-\fbox { } \\ Note that given a vertex $v$, there always exists a defensive alliance containing it.
+\fbox { } \\ Let us also discuss the case where $S$ contains only one vertex.
+Note that given a vertex $v$, there always exists a defensive alliance containing it.
 But such a statement does not hold when it comes to locally minimal defensive alliance, that is, given a vertex $v$ there may or may not exist a locally minimal defensive alliance containing $v$.
 For example, consider the star graph $S_{n}$ with $v\in V(S_{n})$ such that $d(v)=n-1$.
 We observe that there is no locally minimal defensive alliance containing $v$.
-We show that given an arbitrary set $S\subseteq V$, it is NP-complete to determine whether there exists a locally minimal defensive alliance containing $S$.
 It is not clear if this result holds when $|S|=1$.
 The example of a star graph may be a very special case.
 We do not know of any graph $G$ with minimum degree two, where given a vertex $v$ there is no locally minimal defensive alliance containing $v$.
 It may be possible that such an example does not even exist.
-We now show that {\sc Locally Minimal DA Extension} is NP-hard.
-Our proof is based on a reduction from the NP-complete {\sc Clique} problem. \begin{theorem} is NP-complete.
+We have discussed more about the importance of the existence of such an example in the conclusion.
+We now show that {\sc Locally Minimal DA Extension} is NP-hard. \begin{theorem} is NP-complete. \end{theorem}